Categories

 Error code: 0x05

-Usually indicates that the monitor did not return.
-The error could occur if e.g. a watchdog could resets the CPU to the reset vector, which prevents the monitor from being executed to completion.
+This usually indicates that the monitor did not return.
+The error could occur if e.g. a watchdog could reset the CPU to the reset vector, which prevents the monitor from being executed to completion.
 In rare cases, an active peripheral (such as DMA) could overwrite a part of the monitor causing it to misbehave.

 The data read didn't match the required value